 While you can create a general query letter, and you should, you should do some research on the agents and editors you’re querying before you send it to them.
 I have two reasons why.

 Reason one: Many agents have specific submission guidelines and you should follow them.
 You can find these guidelines on their website—so do yourself a favour and put in a few extra minutes of research before hitting send.

 Reason two: Not all agents or editors are looking for the same things.
-They’ll list what genres they’re interested in on their websites, they’ll Tweet what they’re searching for (#MSWL), and they’ll tell you to your face if they think it will sell.
+They list what genres they’re interested in on their websites.
+And they Tweet what they’re searching for (#MSWL).
+Sometimes they’ll tell you to your face if they think it will sell.
 If you’re pitching a non-fiction book to an agent looking for paranormal romance…there is no point.
 You don’t have a chance.
 Increase your odds by finding agents and editors who are picking up what you’re putting down.
 Respect them by paying attention and doing some research ahead of time.

 At the last writing conference I attended, there was one literary agent I wanted to meet.
 I’ve followed her on Twitter for years and didn’t want to miss the opportunity.
 So I did my research.
 I paid attention to what she was talking about on social media in the months leading up to the conference.
 I tailored my pitch to the exact metrics listed on her literary agency’s website (side note, this is a great template), and I researched other authors the agency represented in case there were any similarities to what I was pitching.
 When I arrived at my pitch appointment I was ready.
 I had researched, I had personalized my pitch, and I gave it my best shot.